The Inter-American Regional Program supports regional development activities in most of the 33 countries in Latin America and the Caribbean.

 The 2009 global economic crisis sharply reduced international demand for goods and services from the region, although the emerging domestic demand from the region's growing middle class and improved macroeconomic management and regulation have helped the region handle the crisis better than expected.
 Yet, many of those who escaped poverty between 2002 and 2009, when the poverty rate fell from 44 percent to 33 percent, are still at risk.
 Violence and organized crime are also increasing: a person 15-24 years of age is almost 15 times more likely to be murdered in Latin America than in Canada.

 After decades of authoritarian or military rule, governments are now democratically elected across the region—with the exception of Cuba.
 Improvements are still needed in human rights and the rule of law.

-CIDA focuses on strengthening the region's enabling environment for economic growth and helping governments and private sector organizations connect to global markets.
-This includes standardizing and harmonizing investment and taxation policies, and regulatory frameworks so that the private sector can operate within a common set of rules and regulations, as well as strengthening public financial management by training public officials.
+Canada focuses its international development initiatives on strengthening the region's enabling environment for economic growth and helping governments and private sector organizations connect to global markets.
+These efforts include standardizing and harmonizing investment and taxation policies, and regulatory frameworks so that the private sector can operate within a common set of rules and regulations, as well as strengthening public financial management by training public officials.

 Canada focuses on preventing, detecting and controlling communicable diseases as well as strengthening national health systems across the region to improve access to, and quality of, health services.

 The Inter-American Regional Program supports donor harmonization and coordination at the regional level.
 Canada is the second largest donor to the OAS and the third largest-donor to PAHO.
 CIDA also encourages its regional partners to apply and promote the principles of aid effectiveness with their country members.